Energy Efficiency Standards, Ratings and Disclosure

 A pilot was conducted by the Centre for Liveability Real Estate on behalf of the ACT Government in 2015-16 to trial innovative ways to provide energy efficiency information to prospective and current tenants.
 The final report, “Energy Efficiency Information for Tenants Pilot” was delivered in 2016 and is available here.

 The ACT was one of the first jurisdictions to implement the National Energy Customer Framework reforms.
 As a result, all household electricity bills must have average electricity usage information for households of a similar size in the same area.
 This means households can compare usage against the average of others (bill benchmarking).

 The Energy Efficiency Exchange (EEX) supports the development and implementation of energy management and energy efficiency strategies.
 It provides quality information from respected national and international sources in one location for medium to large Australian energy-using companies (using more than 0.1 petajoules of energy per year).

 Content is developed and reviewed by industry experts and includes an audit of high-quality resources from Australian and international sources.
 The Energy Efficiency Exchange is a joint initiative of the Australian Government and state and territory governments.
-It’s administered by the Department of Industry, Innovation and Science.
+It’s administered by the Department of the Environment and Energy.